Rambo Bentong murders: Re-sentencing bid in 2024

 After the new laws took effect in July 2023, the government allowed all death row inmates in Malaysia to appeal for a reduction of their sentences, enabling some convicted killers like Teh Kim Hong (who was found guilty of the 2008 kidnap-cum-killing of Lai Ying Xin in Kulai) to receive jail terms of 30 to 40 years instead of death, and in November 2023, the first batch of 11 prisoners, seven on death row and four who received natural life jail terms, had their sentences reduced to 30 years' imprisonment each by the Federal Court of Malaysia.
 Rabidin had applied for re-sentencing to the Federal Court, which received a total of 936 re-sentencing applications from those on Malaysia's death row (only a minority of them did not appeal).

 On 9 July 2024, a three-judge bench led by Chief Justice Tengku Maimun Tuan Mat heard Rabidin's appeal at the Federal Court.
 During the hearing, the prosecution, led by Deputy Public Prosecutor (DPP) Yusaini Amer Abdul Karim, opposed to the commutation of Rabidin's death sentences, stating that the offender had committed two "brutal" and "inhumane" murders and it fitted the description of the "rarest of rare" cases that deserved the death penalty.
 In response, the defence lawyer Fairuz Ahmad Yusof submitted that Rabidin was apologetic towards both his victims in these two cases and he insisted there was no intention for him to commit any of the offences in question.
 The defence pointed out there was no witness who directly saw Rabidin murdering Kok and Rabidin himself only wanted to steal guns when he entered the forestry department quarters and encountered the sleeping Khairul and his wife.
 In response to this submission, the Chief Justice questioned the defence by stating that the victims were killed in their homes, which put the safety of their homes in question.
-It was revealed that during his time on death row, Rabidin gradually became wheelchair-bound and he suffered from high blood pressure, and his lawyer tried to make use of Rabidin's health issue as a mitigating factor.
+It was revealed that during his time on death row, Rabidin gradually became unable to walk and he suffered from high blood pressure, and his lawyer tried to make use of Rabidin's health issue as a mitigating factor.